 What do Ford, Google, Amazon and Apple have in common?
-They are all involved in a massive race to create autonomous driving technology, and many people are unaware of just how close self-driving cars are becoming to reality.
-Autonomous driving may create as many legal problems in the future as the concept claims to solve for the driving public because questions will be raised over whether drivers should be held liable for the actions of a computer acting on their behalves.
-The Chicago car accident attorneys of Rosenfeld Injury Lawyers are already tackling these questions in preparation for the inevitability of self-driving technology.Self-Driving Technology is Already Here
+They are all involved in a massive race to create autonomous driving technology, and many people are unaware of just how close self-driving cars are becoming a reality.
+Autonomous driving may create as many legal problems in the future as the concept claims to solve for the driving public because questions will be raised over whether a driver should be held liable for the actions of a computer acting on their behalf.
+The Chicago car accident attorneys at Rosenfeld Injury Lawyers are already tackling these questions in preparation for the inevitability of self-driving technology.

-When asked, most people will admit that they feel the mass production of autonomous vehicles is in the distant future.
-This conflicts with the reality that many self-driving prototypes already exist and are currently being tested all around the world.
+When asked, most people will admit that they feel that the mass production of autonomous vehicles is in the distant future.
+This conflicts with the reality that many self-driving prototypes already exist and are currently being tested on local roads all around the world.
 Some governments have even begun to develop correlating technology for highways which can be used to support the current developments being made by Google, Tesla and other major automakers.

 Nissan and Mobileye are two companies that have promised the ability of vehicles to navigate city traffic by the year 2018.
 They are competing with Apple, Amazon and a myriad of other technology companies that are all trying to catch up to Google and Tesla.
 Google’s self-driving vehicles have already made it onto the roads in California, so it is only a matter of time before we see self-driving vehicles from major automakers like Ford, Nissan, Mercedes, Tesla and Audi.
-Toyota is even rumored to have entered the race.Who is Responsible for the Actions of a Computer in a Car Accident?
+Toyota is even rumored to have entered the race.

-Current technology is designed to alert the driver to the need to take over the wheel, but it is easy for the driver to hide behind the claim that the technology did not alert him or her quickly enough or that control was not transferred in time.
-Like many of the safety technologies that have been released in recent years, this technology creates as many questions as it answers and is likely to cause accidents that wouldn’t have taken place had the driver always been in control.The Importance of Strong Legal Counsel to Represent Your Interests in a Collision With a Self-Driving Vehicle
+Current technology is designed to alert the driver to take over the wheel immediately, but it is easy for drivers to hide behind claims that the technology did not alert them quickly enough or that control was not transferred in time.
+Like many of the safety features that have been released in recent years, this technology creates as many questions as it answers and is likely to cause accidents that wouldn’t have taken place had the driver always been in control.

-Rosenfeld Injury Lawyers is an award winning law firm which has been able to help thousands of clients recover the compensation they needed to cover the costs of their medical care and additional expenses following a car accident.
+Rosenfeld Injury Lawyers is an award winning law firm which has been able to help thousands of clients recover the financial compensation they needed to cover the costs of their medical care and additional expenses following a car accident.
 Our attorneys are experienced, knowledgeable and able to view any case from all angles in order to answer difficult legal questions.